babylon-runtime/babylon-runtime.github.io/index.md

     }
 }]);
 ```
-> Setting red albedoColor for all wood materials with _runtime.
+> applying red albedoColor for all wood materials with _runtime

 ### For artists